 Total liabilities as of the end of the quarterly reporting period identified above.
 This should be a currency field.

-Total cash as of the end of the quarterly reporting period identified above.
+Cash from operations as of the end of the quarterly reporting period identified above.
 This should be a currency field.

-Total cash equivalents as of the end of the reporting period identified above.
+Cash and short term investments as of the end of the reporting period identified above.
 This should be a currency field.

-Total current assets as of the end of the quarterly reporting period identified above.
+Current assets as of the end of the quarterly reporting period identified above.
 This should be a currency field.

-Total current liabilities as of the end of the quarterly reporting period identified above.
+Current liabilities as of the end of the quarterly reporting period identified above.
 This should be a currency field.

 Total revenue as of the end of the quarterly reporting period identified above.
 This should be a currency field.